-By the very nature of being a hybrid console, one of the big advantages of the Nintendo Switch is the ability to plug it in in a bigger monitor or TV to enjoy a much higher resolution than the little screen can provide.
+By the very nature of being a hybrid console, one of the big advantages of the Nintendo Switch is the ability to plug it in in a bigger monitor or TV and monitors to enjoy a much higher resolution than the little screen can provide.
 However, this ability is not universal.

 There are a lot of devices on which you´ll think you should be able to connect your Switch, but can´t.
-Computer laptops being chief among them.
+Computer laptops are chief among them.
 However, is there truly no way to play with your Switch on your computer?

 Can you connect a Nintendo Switch to a laptop?

 You can´t connect a Nintendo Switch to most laptops (or most computers) on their own.
 Their HDMI port is usually not compatible with Nintendo´s console.
 Why?
 Because the average laptop uses an output-only HDMI port, meaning it can stream data out of it, but not receive it.